worbis/apps-sdk/doc/tutorials/media_downloader.md

     ]

-As you can see, there are 2 new dependencies that have been added to your project under the `packages` directory and will be auto-updated whenever requested.
+As you can see, there are 2 new dependencies that have been added to your project under the `packages` directory and can be updated via.
+`griffin update`.
+To help with packaging and remote linking, when you run `griffin add`, the file is downloaded in saved in `packages/`.
+Instead

 Since this is all about downloading media, let's get the main page setup to have a list of content.
 Open `html/index.html` in the media_downloader